Apply

 The admissions essay is an important aspect in the evaluation of your application.
 Answer the following questions by composing an essay of 4-5 pages (1100-1300 words).
 Please format your essay with 12 pt font, double spaced, 1 inch margins, and type your name at the top.

-- What are your academic, professional, and personal reasons for wanting to study at a theological school such as Iliff and why have you chosen to do so at this time?
-What type of community service or ministry do you wish to pursue?
+1. What are your academic, professional, and personal reasons for wanting to study at a theological school such as Iliff and why have you chosen to do so at this time?
+What goals do you wish to pursue?

 Non-Degree or Certificate